BenWiederhake/passion/README.md

 ## How-to

-1. Add yourself at the bottom of the list, maybe mention a few things you created.
+1. Add yourself at the bottom of the list, mention a few things you created.
+Try to show your passion by linking to a fun project or five! :)
 2. Make a PR.
 I'll accept basically anything! :D (… as long as it's reasonable.)
 3. Show the world that [you have committed to passion](https://github.com/BenWiederhake/passion/commit/fe543fbe0d8a60ac4bc2405fd921320b6df95c2f)